sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 $k(x,x';\phi) = \phi(x) \cdot \phi(x')$

+We can hence think of the kernel function as a kind of similarity measure, how similar the $x$ example is to the $x^\prime$ one.

 For example let's take  $x$ and $x'$ to be two dimensional feature vectors and the feature transformation $\phi(x)$ defined as $\phi(x) = [x_1,x_2,x_1^2, \sqrt(2)x_1x_2,x_2^2]$ (so that $\phi(x')$ is $[x_1^\prime,x_2^\prime,{x_1^\prime}^2, \sqrt(2)x_1^\prime x_2^\prime,{x_2^\prime}^2]$)

 This particular $\phi$ transformation allows to compute the kernel function very cheaply and having very few dimensions: